Vicken-Ghoubiguian/app-launcher/README.md

 <a name="presentation_of_this_project"></a>
 ## Presentation of this project

 This project consists to develop a customized app launcher for the IMERIR Pepper robot.
+It is a program which runs as soon as the robot is fully started, which allows you to select which application to run and which serves as a showcase for the operating organization to display its identity, brand and visuals.

 <a name="how_was_developed"></a>
 ## How was this project developed ?